Audit Workbench Project

 NOTE: Audit Workbench was originally developed by Fortify Software, now known as Fortify, before being integrated into HP Enterprise Security Products.

-An FPR file is a preset file used by FL Studio, a program used to compose, arrange, edit, and record music.
+An FPR file may also be a preset file used by FL Studio, a program used to compose, arrange, edit, and record music.
 It contains humanize presets for note properties in the Step Sequencer included with FL Studio.

 FPR files are not created by FL Studio.
 However, the program comes with .FPR Humanize preset files, which are located in the following directory:

 C:\Program Files\Image-Line\FL Studio [version]\Data\Patches\Humanizing Presets\

 The presets in the FPR files can be viewed in FL Studio in the Step Sequencer window, which is a grid sequencer used to create drum loops and melodies.
 You can edit the FPR file presets using the Piano roll editor included with FL Studio.

 Since FPR files store the presets as plain text value ranges, you can also create and manually edit FPR files using any text editor.
 You can create an FPR file from scratch or duplicate an existing FPR file, rename it, and modify the settings.